 The Life Science Education, B.S. program is no longer available to students declaring a major, beginning with the 2019-2020 Catalog.
 The major will be removed from the Catalog, pending the graduation of all students currently in the program.

-Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in careertechnical settings must complete general education and professional education courses which are listed in the Jetter School of Professional Studies section of this catalog.
+Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in career-technical settings must complete general education and professional education courses which are listed in the Jetter School of Professional Studies section of this catalog.

-BIO-1054G General Zoology with 4
+BIO-1054G General Zoology with Laboratory 4

-Laboratory

-BIO-1074G General Botany with 4
+BIO-1074G General Botany with Laboratory 4

-Laboratory

-BIO-2034 Human Anatomy and 4
+BIO-2034 Human Anatomy and Physiology I with Laboratory 4

-Physiology I with

-Laboratory

-BIO-2044 Human Anatomy and 4
+BIO-2044 Human Anatomy and Physiology II with Laboratory 4

-Physiology II with

-Laboratory

-BIO-3004 Microbiology with 4
+BIO-3004 Microbiology with Laboratory 4

-Laboratory

 BIO-3034 Genetics with Laboratory 4

 BIO-4112 Technical Writing in Biology 2

 BIO-4073 Cell Biology 3

 BIO-4091 Biology Seminar 1

 Content Methods (2)

 EDU-4012 Multi-Age and Secondary 2

 Teaching Methods in the

 Content Areas

 BIO-4002 Content Area Teaching 2

+Methods in Life Sciences
-Select one of the following courses: (4)

-aBIO-3014 Principles of Ecology with
+Select one of the f following courses: (4) aBIO-3014 Principles of Ecology with